Official studio version

 Ooh-oohhh, ooh-ooh-oohhh

 The song appeared in a 2022 filing at the United States Copyright Office.
-See the "Copyright Filings" section below form more details.
+See the "Copyright Filings" section below for more details.

-According to Sony's logs of Bruce Springsteen's studio sessions, ONE LOVE was recorded on 19 Jan 1983 at Thrill Hill West, Springsteen's home studio in Los Angeles, CA. The studio take in circulation was most probably cut on 19 Jan 1983.
+It's unknown when ONE LOVE was written.
+According to Sony's logs of Bruce Springsteen's studio sessions, the song was recorded on 19 Jan 1983 at Thrill Hill West, Springsteen's home studio in Los Angeles, CA. The studio take in circulation was most probably cut on 19 Jan 1983.

 Springsteen recorded more than an album's worth of songs by himself during this period.
 He played all the instruments himself, with the help of a drum machine only, and overdubbing was used to create the final product.